[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 “If traffic won’t come to the Art, why not bring Art to the traffic?”

-Located in the United Arab Emirates, the Louvre Abu Dhabi is an art and civilization museum.
+Located in the United Arab Emirates, the Louvre Abu Dhabi is a museum of art and civilization.
 With 260,000 square feet of museum campus and 86,000 square feet of galleries, it made itself the largest art museum in the Arabian Peninsula.

 In partnership with the Abu Dhabi Media Company, Radio 1 FM, Classic FM, and Emarat FM, TBWA/RAAD created this program to complement ten significant art prints on EE/11 Sheikh Zayed highway.
 This innovative move enhanced the boring highway-driving experience.
-It also made drivers subconsciously lowering driving speed.
+It also made drivers subconsciously lower their driving speed.

 How long is the [Highway Gallery] program?

-Eighty-five percent of Abu Dhabi’s visitors come from Dubai each year.
+Each year, eighty-five percent of Abu Dhabi’s visitors come from Dubai.
 It is about 146km (91 miles) from Dubai International Airport to Louvre Abu Dhabi.

-Louvre Abu Dhabi is known for its geometric-patterned dome: a 180 meters diameter, earthquake-resistant roof structure.
+Louvre Abu Dhabi is known for its geometric-patterned dome: a 180-meter-diameter, earthquake-resistant roof structure.
 I have not visited the place myself.
-However, we could imagine from this map that traveling this 36-mile-long route from exit 376/Kizad to the Louvre museum must be pretty dull.
-Therefore, the museum curated audio stories at each art billboard for visitors to have a continuous visual and audio stimulation of arts on this 36 miles drive.
-While visitors approach each billboard, they can tune their radio to a three to four minutes-long of the artwork's history.
+However, we can imagine from this map that traveling the 36-mile-long route from exit 376/Kizad to the Louvre Museum must be pretty dull.
+Therefore, the museum curated audio stories at each art billboard for visitors with continuous visual and audio stimulation of the arts on this 36-mile drive.
+While visitors approach each billboard, they can tune their radio to a three to four-minute-long segment of the artwork's history.

-Contrary to the museum's grand gesture that tries to capture all collections underneath one roof, this innovative audio program has expanded the arts and culture beyond the museum walls.
+Contrary to the museum's grand gesture, which captures all collections underneath one roof, this innovative audio program has expanded the arts and culture beyond the museum walls.

 Aqua Tower, Chicago